 The following documents are required for opening an account of Executor or Administrator in banks.

-(a) For opening of accounts of the Executors / Administrators, the applicant has to submit letter of probate/letter of Administration issued by a competent court of law empowering them to act as Executor or Administrator.
+(a) For the opening of accounts of the Executors / Administrators, the applicant has to submit letter of probate/letter of Administration issued by a competent court of law empowering them to act as Executor or Administrator.
 The duties and right of Executors and Administrators are substantially same.
 They differ only in the manner of their appointment.

 (b) Account Opening Form should be signed by all the Executors /Administrators if there is more than one Executor / Administrator – photographs of all Executors / Administrators have to be obtained and retained on Bank records.